By Philip Watson

 Miles is name-checked by musicians as diverse as experimental producer Bill Laswell, Detroit techno pioneer Derrick May, ambient maestro Brian Eno, British electronica bands such as Squarepusher and μ-zig, US rap masters Public Enemy, and classical saxophonist John Harle.
 More than 40 years after its release, Kind of Blue remains the best-selling jazz album of all time, shifting 5,000 copies a week.
 Recently, as well as the screening of a major two-part documentary on Channel 4, there have been rumours of a Miles biopic, with Wesley Snipes playing the lead.

-The film will have plenty of material to call upon should it ever get made.
+The film will have plenty of material to draw upon should it ever get made.
 Miles was, for example, generous with his attentions towards women.
 He was stylish and charismatic – to borrow a phrase once applied to Jimmy Cagney, Miles dented any room he entered – and had three wives, four children (none of whom were conceived with any of his wives), and countless lovers.
 “I love women,” he says in his autobiography, published in 1989.
 “I never needed any help, or ever had any trouble, finding women.”

 As well as Frances Taylor, Miles had relationships with many beautiful African-American women – some of whom feature on album covers from the 60s.
 He also enjoyed a much-publicised affair with singer Juliette Greco in Paris in 1949 and throughout the 50s (during which time he also met Sartre, Picasso and Jean-Luc Godard).
 Miles was a devotee of the doctrine that (as he stated it) “a hard dick has no conscience”, and it seems he was never faithful to any of his many women, admitting in his book that he slept with a lover just five days after marrying actress Cicely Tyson in 1981.